13 Traps of Clouded Judgment That Can Trap Your Thinking

 Here are some strategies to help you maintain clear thinking and objectivity in emotionally charged situations:

 Get enough sleep.
-When you are well-rested, you are better able to think clearly and make rational decisions.
+You are better able to think properly and make logical decisions when you get enough sleep.

 What does it mean when someone is clouded?

-When someone is clouded, judgment or thinking is obscured or influenced by emotions, biases, or external factors.
+When someone has clouded judgment, or when emotions, biases, or external factors influence thinking.
 It implies a need for more clarity and objectivity in their decision-making, making it difficult to make rational choices.

 Does anxiety cloud your judgment?

 Yes, anxiety can cloud judgment.
 It triggers a fight-or-flight response, narrowing focus and often leading to irrational decisions.
-Anxiety may also amplify perceived threats, causing individuals to overreact or make choices based on fear rather than assessing the situation.
+Anxiety also amplifies perceived threats, causing people to overreact or make choices based on fear rather than assessing the situation.

 Does anger cloud judgment?